Black Friday 2019 deals you can't miss: $22 Echo Dot, 49 Instant Pot, $30 true wireless headphones and more (just updated)

-It's Thanksgiving Day, but Black Friday deals have started at almost every major retailer in America, and we're compiling all of the best deals right here.
-Walmart's Black Friday sale has started with some of the best prices we've ever seen on top products, including the Instant Pot for $49.
-And nearly every Amazon Echo, Fire and Kindle device is available at a deep discount at Amazon.
-Amazon also has the AirPods on sale for $134, and one of the best 65-inch TVs for $400 off.
+Thanksgiving Day is fading, but Black Friday deals are still going strong.
+It's a battle of giants betwee the likes of Walmart, Amazon, Best Buy and Target, with Kohl's and Costco competing in equal measure.
+We're compiling all the best deals here, including a $49 Instant Pot at Walmart, $129 AirPods at Amazon, a $250 iPad pretty much everywhere -- and nearly every Amazon Echo, Fire and Kindle device is available at a deep discount at Amazon, too.
 Here's an overview of some of the top deals right now:

 - TCL 65-inch 2019 Series 6 4K QLED HDTV for $700 (save $400, lowest price yet)